 Jump to:Page Content

-The purpose of the Winter Field Study Course in the Middle East is to bring graduate students to examine strategic approaches for navigating the challenges and dilemmas of some of the most complex political and humanitarian issues in the Middle East region.
-In 2014, it will examine the national and international response to the Syrian refugee crisis in Lebanon and its implication on national programs and local communities.
+The purpose of the Winter Field Study Course in the Middle East is to bring graduate students to examine strategic and practical approaches for navigating the challenges and dilemmas of some of the most complex political and humanitarian issues in the Middle East region.
+In 2015, it will examine the national and international response to the Syrian refugee crisis in Jordan and its implication on national programs and local communities, particularly as these pertain to the physical, mental and social rehabilitation of Syrian refugee populations in the region.
 The course is organized as a mean to furthering professional dialogue on complex issues and fostering exchanges between graduate students and practitioners in the region.
-Enrolment is limited and all candidates must be interviewed by the Instructor prior to applying to the course.
+Enrollment is limited and all candidates must be interviewed by the Instructor prior to applying to the course.
 For more information, please see the full course description.